 The S.A.T.
 II is offered on specified Saturdays throughout the school year.
 (Alternative test dates are available to those who cannot test on Saturdays for religious reasons.)
-Students may register online at www.collegeboard.org or by mail using the registration bulletin which is available in the guidance office.
+Students may register online at www.collegeboard.org.
 Registration deadlines are generally 4-6 weeks prior to the testing date.